Series 6 — Episode 26

 Inge Tilson (Dora Reisser) is working on an archaeological dig under a Norman church. she picks up a skull and it seems the place is haunted - the organ starts playing, the lights flicker erratically - she shouts for help from Greer (John Moore), who is chipping away with his hammer inside one of their tunnels.
 He hears a weird dragging and electric buzzing, turns his torch and recoils in horror - seconds later there’s a blast of white light, he screams and is dead, his torch a smouldering wreck and his last message a rectangle drawn in the dirt.

-Tara arrives at Steed, dying to tell him a Vicar joke - he silences her with a glance, his friend The Rev. Teddy Shelley (Jeremy Lloyd) is there and he and Steed are off to investigate a strange death under Teddy's church in the dig site.
-Steed hands her Greer's torch and asks her to contact Professor Truman.
+Tara King (Linda Thorson) arrives at Steed’s, dying to tell him a Vicar joke - John Steed (Patrick Macnee) silences her with a glance, his friend The Reverend Teddy Shelley (Jeremy Lloyd) is there and he and Steed are off to investigate a strange death under Teddy’s church in the dig site.
+Steed hands her Greer’s torch and asks her to contact Professor Truman.
 Inge is examining a bracelet found in the last tunnel, the metal fused but untarnished.
-The blustery Major Star (Hugh Manning) arrives and declares Greer wouldn't have died if he'd been in charge, "You don't win medals waiting for the other chap to be heroic", he opines and goes to investigate the tunnel.
+The blustery Major Star (Hugh Manning) arrives and declares Greer wouldn’t have died if he’d been in charge, “You don’t win medals waiting for the other chap to be heroic”, he opines and goes to investigate the tunnel.
 They find a flat, wide track in the soil then hear a tapping noise.
 Bill Reston (Harry Shacklock) is working in the next section and suffers the same fate as Greer.

-Tara meanwhile shows the lamp to Truman (Willoughby Goddard), a wheezing, obese snuff-sniffing electronics expert, who tells her the damage was caused by intense heat, probably from an extreme electrical discharge and takes it back to his lab, sneezing as he goes.
+Tara meanwhile shows the lamp to Professor Truman (Willoughby Goddard), a wheezing, obese, snuff-sniffing electronics expert, who tells her the damage was caused by intense heat, probably from an extreme electrical discharge.
+He takes it back to his lab, sneezing as he goes.

 Dr. Grant (John Horsley) and Inge want to call off the dig but Major Star says they have a duty, now two are dead, to succeed and find out how and why their colleagues died.
 Phillips (Michael McKevitt) and Williams (Neville Hughes) agree with Star so Brett (Edward Burnham) has the casting vote - he is in favour of uncovering more Stone Age artifacts.
 Star organises the dig with military precision and descends with Brett into the tunnel - they’re all to work in pairs from now on.
 Up in the church, the organ bursts into life and the lights go out, to Inge’s horror.
 Teddy and Steed arrive and set off down the tunnels, they’re faced with billows of smoke, out of which Brett staggers, insane and mumbling, “Star”.
 Dr. Grant tends to Brett and encourages his to explain what happened, but he’s unable to.
 Steed discovers a new fall in the tunnel and leaves Williams and Phillips to clear it while he returns to Teddy with Inge, and Star’s lamp.
 The lamp is undamaged but the battery dead, despite Inge having issued new ones before they descended.
 Steed rings Tara, who’s icing a cake, to say he’s sending another lamp to be examined.
 Steed hopes the activities remain underground, but at that moment, a local fisherman, Pike (Russell Waters), is discovering something gruesome in the Meadow Pond...
 Steed and Inge return to the church where Star’s body has been recovered, a large black burn mark on his forehead.
 Pike bursts in, breathless, and takes them to see - all the fish are dead.
 Dr Grant wonders if poachers might have used dynamite but Steed points out the water is clear - and there’s a wide track in the mud - Steed asks Grant to get the pond dredged.